← Back to Blog

 Does SPHIC accept international patients?
 Yes, with support in 16 languages.
 It's affiliated with Fudan University Shanghai Cancer Center.

 This article is for informational purposes only and does not constitute medical advice.
+Proton and heavy ion therapy suitability depends on tumor type, location, and individual patient factors — all cancer treatment decisions should be made with qualified oncologists.
 Clinical outcomes cited are from peer-reviewed studies; individual results may vary.

 Sources: SPHIC institutional data, Frontiers in Oncology (2026), PMC/PubMed, PTCOG facility directory.